apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

 ### Build a Crawlee scraper of F1 Academy drivers

 Scrape information about all [F1 Academy](https://en.wikipedia.org/wiki/F1_Academy) drivers listed on the official [Drivers](https://www.f1academy.com/Racing-Series/Drivers) page.
-Each item you push to the Crawlee's default dataset should contain the following data:
+Each item you push to Crawlee's default dataset should include the following data:

 - URL of the driver's f1academy.com page
 - Name